Study in England, Wales or Scotland

 Great Britain is one of the most popular study abroad destinations in the world.
 Here we answer frequently asked questions about studying in England, Wales and Scotland.

 Why study in the UK?

 There are many reasons to study in the UK.
 They have many high-ranking universities, and all programs are taught in English.
 It is cheaper than studying in the US or Australia.
 For Eu-students it is easy to travel to the UK, and at the moment no student visa is needed for EU-nationals, but that might change after Brexit.

 Britain is a very diverse study destination.
 Choose between:

 England has the most and the highest ranking universities in Britain.
 Here you can choose from classical student towns like Oxford and Cambridge, lovely coastal towns like Brighton and Bournemouth or exciting big cities like London.
 England is also a classic destination for language travel.

 Wales in southeastern Britain is often forgotten.
 It is a nice part of the country with beautiful scenery and low living costs.
 Here we can help students from Scandinavia, Netherlands, and Belgium with the entire application process to the University of South Wales.

-Scotland is the most popular destination in the UK for Swedish students.
-The tuition is currently free for EU students since the fees are paid by the Student Award Agency Scotland.
-It has been confirmed that the tuition will remain free for EU students studying in Scotland including the 2019-2020 academic year, then it is unclear what will happen.
+Scotland was free for EU-students before Brexit, but now their tuition fees are similar to the rest of the UK, but it is still an attractive place to study with beautiful nature and many good universities, whereof some have quite reasonable fees.
 A drawback with studying in Scotland is that the Bachelor Degree’s take four years to complete here, just like in the US, while in England, Wales and the rest of Europe a Bachelor’s Degree can usually be taken in three years.